 Our goal is to also bring a unique dominion to films by providing a program that will directly impact the viability and quality of films introduced to the market by the implementation of such ‘special segment’ as The Book to Film Screenplay Search Project, which aims to become an amenable bridge between proven published African American authors and filmmakers in hopes of bringing more book to film adaptations by writers of color to the big and small screen.

 Our commitment is to quality over quantity when selecting films to showcase.
 These works are worthy of a platform for the Houston community and beyond.
 This is a momentous occasion for our city as we connect with filmmakers and immerse them in the Houston storytelling community of Houston based writers.
 The five-day festival includes an array of social engagements in various venues around our great city.

+Each submission should also include at least one still production photo or slide, a press kit and bio and photo of the director.
+If available, include a poster in a file separate from the rest of your EPK.
+A trailer for your film is also strongly suggested.
 Due to potential copyright issues, HBFF will be unable to consider fan fiction/fan films without express written permission from the primary copyright holder.
 HBFF reserves the right to determine the final eligibility of any work submitted.

 Films will be promoted on our website, in printed materials (such as the festival program) and in our press and marketing efforts.
 The filmmaker gives us the right to use the name, likeness to include the film images, cast, and crew images mentions as cleared by the filmmaker prior to submission.